-Attention Deficit Disorder Handbook
+Attention Deficit Hyperactivity Disorder (ADHD) Handbook

 Attention deficit hyperactivity disorder (ADHD) is a brain-based disorder that affects all aspects of one’s life.
 ADHD is characterized by inattention and/or hyperactivity, which is more frequent and severe than what is typically observed in individuals at a comparable level of development.
 Those who exhibit extreme hyperactivity are commonly diagnosed with attention deficit hyperactive disorder (ADHD-H).
 Those with primarily inattentive symptoms are diagnosed as ADHD-I. Individual with both clusters of symptoms are diagnosed with ADHD-C. Unless properly treated, ADHD could interfere with one’s academic achievement, self-esteem, and professional and personal relationships.